-Member of the Audit Committee and Policy Committee
+Member of the Audit and Risk Committee and Policy Committee

 General Mark A. Welsh III has been the Dean of the Bush School of Government and Public Service at Texas A&M University since August 2016.
 Prior to his current position, General Welsh served as Chief of Staff of the United States Air Force, the senior uniformed Air Force officer responsible for the organization, training and equipping of active-duty, Guard, Reserve and civilian forces serving in the United States and overseas.
 During his long career, General Welsh also served as a member of the Joint Chiefs of Staff, Commander of the United States Air Forces in Europe and Commander of NATO's Air Command, Associate Director for Military Affairs at the Central Intelligence Agency and Commandant of the United States Air Force Academy.
 General Welsh is a member of the Board of Managers of Peak NanoSystems, LLC.
-He is also a director of the Air Force Association.